 You should determine from whom you want to get your information, so you can know how to approach your research.
 Segments react differently depending on your objective.
 Create profiles for your research targets and alter your approach accordingly.

 Q9.
-What long-term effects will the research have on your company?
+What long-term effects will the research have on your organisation?

-Forecasting how your research efforts will shape your organization is essential to the credibility of your research.
+Are you willing to make changes?
+Forecasting how your research efforts will shape your organisation is essential to the credibility of your research.
 You will either find an area that you can take advantage of, or an area of weakness that you will need to fortify.

 Q10.
 What will you do with the results of your research?